pyeventsourcing/eventsourcing/docs/topics/projections.rst

 that uses messaging infrastructure.
 The decorator would be called synchronously with the republishing of the event, but perhaps asynchronously with respect to the original application.

+A naive projection might consume events as they are published and update the projection without considering whether the event was a duplicate, or if previous events were missed.

 The trouble with this approach is that, without further modification, without referring to a fixed sequence and maintaining position in that sequence, there